Raising public awareness

 To support the work of international organisations, law enforcement agencies, state administrations and art and heritage professionals therewith, a wide range of practical instruments have been developed over the past decades, particularly for police and custom agencies.

 Inventory being the best way to protect a cultural object, there are dozens of inventory tools already in existence and readily available to help individuals and institutions register and manage their collections.
-Meanwhile, major law enforcement agencies, UNESCO, museums, cultural heritage organisations, art trade and art appraisal organisations and insurance companies recommend the use of a specific international standard determining the minimum amount of information to document collections of archaeological, cultural and artistic objects: the Object ID Standard or Object ID norm.
+Meanwhile, INTERPOL, UNESCO, ICOM, cultural heritage organisations, art trade and art appraisal organisations and insurance companies recommend the use of a specific international standard determining the minimum amount of information to document collections of archaeological, cultural and artistic objects: the Object ID Standard or Object ID norm.
 Developed by the J. Paul Getty Trust, the Object ID Standard simplifies the retrieval of an object in case of theft and is compatible with INTERPOL’s database of stolen works of art.

 Logo of the Object ID standard